 For a much more detailed discussion see this article on deck coatings.

-If you see this as an option you should read the articles on vinyl membrane solutions.
+If you see this as an option, you should read these articles on vinyl membrane solutions.

 Here are the top options in this category that come to mind:

 Thankfully, some very talented people have spent a lot of time working out all the details of making a second level wood deck waterproof.
 They all focus on physically catching water under the deck with panels that act like a large eaves trough.